Jennifer is a writer, editor, feminist, and Potterhead. She also loves her cat and studying cat behavior.

 Beware: You may have to hide your socks after this.

-Cut some holes into it!
 No joking, this is a simple way to keep your cat interested in said box.
 Put two holes near enough together, and then put another toy on the outside of the box, and then see if your cat is silly enough to try to get at the toy by putting their paws through the holes!
-Don't forget to video it.
+Don't forget to record it.

 Beware: Some cats may view boxes as hiding spots and then pounce from them later.
 Again, please do not teach your cat that hands and feet are prey.
 Teach them that these human body parts are for snuggling with only!